The Scientific Meaning of the Terms

 In general, both a scientific theory and a scientific law are accepted to be true by the scientific community as a whole.
 Both are used to make predictions of events.
 Both are used to advance technology.

 In fact, some laws, such as the law of gravity, can also be theories when taken more generally.
 The law of gravity is expressed as a single mathematical expression and is presumed to be true all over the universe and all through time.
 Without such an assumption, we can do no science based on gravity’s effects.
 But from the law, we derived the theory of gravity which describes how gravity works, what causes it, and how it behaves.
-We also use that to develop another theory, Einstein’s General Theory of Relativity in which gravity plays a crucial role.
+We also use that to develop another theory, Einstein’s General Theory of Relativity, in which gravity plays a crucial role.
 The basic law is intact, but the theory expands it to include various and complex situations involving space and time.

 The biggest difference between a law and a theory is that a theory is much more complex and dynamic.
-A law governs a single action, whereas a theory explains an entire group of related phenomena.
+A law describes a single action, whereas a theory explains an entire group of related phenomena.
 And, whereas a law is a postulate that forms the foundation of the scientific method, a theory is the end result of that same process.

 A scientific law is like a slingshot.
 A slingshot has but one moving part–the rubber band.
 If you put a rock in it and draw it back, the rock will fly out at a predictable speed, depending upon the distance the band is drawn back.